mmaurice/PackageHistory/README.md

 The purpose of this is that you can run the new bash files to install all of the packages that you had on a previous setup.

 Finally the script will do the same thing if you have zsh_history file.

+*NOTE*
+The packages.sh is example of the output after running it on my machine.